Pancreas transplantTransplant - pancreas; Transplantation - pancreas

 - Nerve damage

 A pancreas transplant can cure diabetes and eliminate the need for insulin shots.
-Because of the risks involved with surgery, however, most people with type 1 diabetes do not have a pancreas transplant soon after they are diagnosed.
+Because of the risks involved with surgery, most persons with type 1 diabetes do not have a pancreas transplant just after they are diagnosed.

-Pancreas transplant surgery may NOT be done in patients who also have:
+Pancreas transplant surgery is not usually done in persons who also have:

 - A history of cancer